Florian-Dreyer/Florian-Dreyer.github.io/_posts/2024-07-10-raphael-post.md

 <span style="color: #064273;">What is Edge-supervised Learning?</span>
 ------
 Edge-supervised Learing uses an edge detection module to extract boundary information, which is then used to supervise the model in preserving detailed image features. \
-The module takes the attention map M as input and is trained using the loss function $L_{edge}$.
-The output is the predicted edge map. \
+The module takes the attention map M as input and the output is the predicted edge map. \
-Since with larger timesteps t the attention map loses detail a hyperparameter is used to stop edge-supervised learning when t becomes too large.
+Since with larger timesteps t the attention map loses detail a hyperparameter $T_c$ is used to stop edge-supervised learning when t becomes too large.

 The image below shows the attention map from the transformer block and the edges extracted by the edge detector next to the image.